danbev/migrate/README.md

-## Migrate to AS7
+# Migrate to AS7
 This project contains a sample application with various issues that you can run into when migrating an existing application to JBoss AS 7.
-The sample application, an ear, is deployed to AS7 and issues will crop up which will be fixed step by step until finally the application can be deployed an run.
+The sample application, an ear, is deployed to AS7 and issues will crop up which will be fixed step by step, until the application can be deployed and run.

-# Overview of the migrate application
+## Overview of the migrate application
 The application is an enterprice application archive and contains a ejb and a war.
 There is also a "normal" jar that contains code that is used from the ejb jar.

-# Building
+## Building
 To build the application execute the following command from the root of the project:

+    ./gradlew ear
+or on windows:

-    gradle ear
+    gradlew.bat ear

 The artifact produced will be located in _target/libs_.

-# Deploying
+## Deploying
 There are various ways to deploy to JBoss AS7, CLI, Web Console, API, file system.
 For this example we will be using the file system deploy method.
 First, start JBoss AS 7: